vasumehra/Game-projects/README.md

 Implemented the famous game of Famer fox chicken grain where each of them have to cross a river but on special conditions.
 Farmer can carry one thing at a time, Fox-Chicken cannot be left alone, Chicken-Grain cannot be left alone at all times.

+4. Baroque chess
+Implemented a baroque chess game.
+It has completly different rules and moves from a normal chess game, the rules for baroque chess are way more hard and complex than a normal chess game rules.
+This was implemented by a 2 person team, I and my partner.
+I worked on zobrist hashing and various Artificial intelligence algorithms like IDDFS.
+The main file with the implementation is :
+--> Baroque chess vasu master